boecht/ha-addon-netbox/netbox/DOCS.md

 # Home Assistant Add-on: NetBox

 NetBox is the open-source IP address management (IPAM) and data-center infrastructure management (DCIM) platform.
-This add-on bundles the upstream NetBox Docker image together with PostgreSQL, Redis, housekeeping jobs, and a health check so you can keep your network inventory close to Home Assistant.
+This add-on bundles the upstream NetBox Docker image together with PostgreSQL, Redis, housekeeping jobs, and a health check so you can keep your network inventory close to Home Assistant—all while pinning the upstream version, auto-generating secrets, and storing everything under `/data` for easy snapshots.

-## Highlights

-- Pinned upstream image (`ghcr.io/netbox-community/netbox:v4.4.3-3.4.1`) with automatic migrations.
-- PostgreSQL and Redis run side-by-side in the same managed container; all data lives under `/data` for easy snapshots.
-- Secrets (database password, Django secret key, API tokens) are auto-generated and persisted on first start.
-- Supervisor-friendly: works with snapshots, watchdog, start-on-boot, and the standard logs tab.

 ## Installation